schoologyteam/Wordle.github.io/README.md

 - [Polygonle](https://www.polygonle.com/): Wordle with a shape-based clue for each character
 - [Quettale](https://quettale.vercel.app/): Quenya, Elven language in LOTR
 - [Radiole](https://radiole.vercel.app/): Radio-themed (for World Radio Day)
-- [RareWordle](https://rwordle.vercel.app/): Word guessing with multiple simultaneous solutions of varying "values", all created from the same letters.
-The goal is to find the most obscure solution.
-It is inspired by the TV game show Pointless.
-- [Reverdle](https://reverdle.now.sh/): Wordle but in reverse, that is one has to make as many guesses possible which do not have any green letter (i.e. a letter in the correct location compared to the hidden solution).
 - [Spotle](https://spotlegame.co.uk): Wordle with an extra block, the incognito block
 - [Squirdle](https://squirdle-inky.vercel.app/): Pokeman
 - [Tacticle](https://tacticle.co/): Chess puzzles